-Sloths spend a lot of time sleeping, and are known for being the slowest animal in the world.
+Sloths spend a lot of time sleeping and are known for being the slowest animal in the world.
 They live high in trees, where they hide from their predators, and eat mainly leaves.

-There’s 2 sloth families, differentiated by the number of fingers.
+There are 2 sloth families, differentiated by the number of fingers.
 I won’t go into too much detail and will avoid mentioning their Latin names, but note that there are 4 species with 3 toes and 2 species with 2 toes.

 We met 2 species in Costa Rica: the Hoffmann’s two-toed sloth and the brown-throated sloth (3 toes).
 We’ll be talking about the latter today.